mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

  - For tic-tac-toe the game tree is relatively small—fewer than 9! = 362, 880 terminal nodes.
  - But for chess there are over 10⁴⁰ nodes, so the game tree is best thought of as a theoretical construct that we cannot realize in the physical world.
  - But regardless of the size of the game tree, it is MAX's job to search for a good move.
 We use the term search tree for a tree that is superimposed on the full game tree, and examines enough nodes to allow a player to determine what move to make.
+ - if both players play optimally, the value of root should will 0.